 10. In the main policy properties window, click on the “Apply” and “Ok” buttons to save the changes.

-11. Though we've changed the group policy, the policy settings are not yet applied.
-To apply the changed policy, restart Windows 10.
+11. Though we’ve changed the group policy, the policy settings are not yet applied.
+To apply the changed policy, reboot Windows 10.

 That is all.
 After restarting, you can safely connect to the internet.
-Windows 10 will no longer install or update the graphics driver.
-In fact, all forms of driver installation or updating is disabled for that specific device.
+Windows 10 will no longer install or update the graphics driver automatically.
+In fact, all forms of driver installation or updating are disabled for that specific device.

-When you want to update the driver for that specific device, you need to manually disable the policy.
-To disable the policy, simply select the "Disabled" option in step 8, restart the system, and you are good to go.
+When you want to update the driver for that specific device, you must manually disable the policy.
+To disable the policy, select the “Disabled” option in step 8, restart the system, and you are good to go.
 Windows 10 will auto-install driver updates as and when needed.

 That is all.
-As you can see, it is quite easy to stop Windows 10 from installing or updating drivers of a specific device.
+As you can see, it is pretty easy to stop Windows 10 from installing or updating drivers of a specific device.